Devo vs Splunk Enterprise Security comparison

 Devo vs. Splunk Enterprise Security

-Devo is ranked 16th in Log Management with 7 reviews while Splunk Enterprise Security is ranked 1st in Log Management with 66 reviews.
+Devo is ranked 16th in Log Management with 21 reviews while Splunk Enterprise Security is ranked 1st in Log Management with 228 reviews.
 Devo is rated 8.4, while Splunk Enterprise Security is rated 8.4.
 The top reviewer of Devo writes "Keeps 400 days of hot data, covers our cloud products, and has a high ingestion rate and super easy log integrations".
-On the other hand, the top reviewer of Splunk Enterprise Security writes "Can be used to find any threats or vulnerabilities inside a user’s environment".
-Devo is most compared with Wazuh, IBM Security QRadar, LogRhythm SIEM, Elastic Security and Dynatrace, whereas Splunk Enterprise Security is most compared with Wazuh, Dynatrace, IBM Security QRadar, Elastic Security and Azure Monitor.
+On the other hand, the top reviewer of Splunk Enterprise Security writes "It has a drag-and-drop interface, so you don't need to know SQL or Java to construct a query ".
+Devo is most compared with IBM Security QRadar, Wazuh, LogRhythm SIEM, Dynatrace and Elastic Security, whereas Splunk Enterprise Security is most compared with Wazuh, Dynatrace, IBM Security QRadar, Elastic Security and Azure Monitor.
 See our Devo vs. Splunk Enterprise Security report.

 See our list of best Log Management vendors, best IT Operations Analytics vendors, and best Security Information and Event Management (SIEM) vendors.